Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-^my future self will perform cpr (continuum preservation reservation; continuum preserved) reality can be rewritten as flappy bird; Pyro (TF2) singing what a wonderful world the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, and fairy floss (atomic floaters), to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too adware; mytldr, Lucy in the Sky c̄ (scarlett) Diamonds unlock 100% of your brain by eeg, gañjā (hufflepuff, but I am slytherin; dicks, pussies, and ass.pdf holes), nootropics, and other psychedelics anal stimulation is a new experience that deeply reinforces previously unbridged gaps between brain cells for learning; take the dirt road when the river runs red
+^my future self will perform cpr (continuum preservation reservation; continuum preserved) reality can be rewritten as flappy bird; Pyro (TF2) singing what a wonderful world the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, and fairy floss (atomic floaters), to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too; you can't know more than you can, so you can't know what you could know if you had more braincells adware; mytldr, Lucy in the Sky c̄ (scarlett) Diamonds unlock 100% of your brain by eeg, gañjā (hufflepuff, but I am slytherin; dicks, pussies, and ass.pdf holes), nootropics, and other psychedelics anal stimulation is a new experience that deeply reinforces previously unbridged gaps between brain cells for learning; take the dirt road when the river runs red